Hello

 We spent an entire day in this beautiful place and were not tired.
 One of the best things about this place is its timing.
 It closes a little late in summers offering the visitors to utilize their otherwise wasted time (as shops and malls close early).

-Being with a three year old means lot of kiddie rides and I must say we were not disappointed.
-Our little one enjoyed : The Vintage Cars (on-track cars), The Wood Carousel, The Dragon Boats, The Elf Train, The Fun House, The Little Dragon (swing ride), The Little Pilot, The Music Carousel.
+As per my parents, I really enjoyed : The Vintage Cars (on-track cars), The Wood Carousel, The Dragon Boats, The Elf Train, The Fun House, The Little Dragon (swing ride), The Little Pilot, The Music Carousel.
 We missed the famous Rutschebanen (wooden roller coaster), as well as the the Vertigo.
-(Note : Running nose and high fever correspond to that face 😉

 TIVOLI COPENHAGEN TRIPSCOPY